It was the best of times.

 Don’t Reinvent The Wheel

-A staff handbook and operational policies manual are essential for a thorough induction process.
+A staff handbook and operational policies manual is essential for a thorough induction process.
 The new staff member should read these documents and sign off on them.

 If you are a smaller church don’t reinvent the wheel.